In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels (BRU) to Dubai (DXB).

 - Unfortunately, no amenity kits or pajamas are offered by Emirates on medium-haul flights.
 The carrier has phenomenal Business Class amenity kits but only provides them on long-haul flights of more than 8 hours.
 On a positive note, the lavatories are stocked with toiletries and Bvlgari perfumes

 One meal was offered shortly after takeoff.
 The menu read as follows:

-Pan-fried cod with saffron sauce, caramelised fennel, herbed potatoes and seasonal vegetables.
+- Pan-fried cod with saffron sauce, caramelized fennel, herbed potatoes, and seasonal vegetables

 Fine luxury chocolates